CuriousDrive/BookStores/README.md

 BookStores is a Blazor Server app using ASP.NET Core as back-end service and MSSQL for database.

-It has code samples for Authentication, Authorization, DataGrid, Database operations....and much.
+It has code samples for Authentication, Authorization, DataGrid, Database operations....and much more.

 Please follow the intrsuctions to set it up on your machine.